Closed reduction vs Open Reduction

 Risks and complications

 Both open and closed reductions pose dangers and consequences.
-Open reduction necessitates surgery, which carries risks such as infection, increased pain, and swelling around the incision site.
-Metal pins or K wires might cause issues if the hardware becomes diseased or loosened.
+Open reduction necessitates surgical treatment, which carries risks such as infection, increased pain, and swelling around the incision site.
+Metal pins or K wires might cause issues if they becomes diseased or loosened.

 While less invasive, closed reduction may not always achieve perfect alignment, especially in complex fractures, leading to potential issues in the healing process.
 Improperly set bones can result in chronic pain, deformity, or the need for subsequent surgeries.
 The patient's overall health, the severity of the injury, and the precise fracture features are all important considerations when deciding on the optimal method.